Every year on June 14, the United States Army celebrates its creation in 1775.

 HOW TO OBSERVE

 Wish the Army a Happy Birthday and learn about the history of the oldest branch of the U.S. military.
 Use #ArmyBirthday to share on social media.

-On June 14, 1775, the Second Continental Congress created a Continental Army of existing militias to protect the Northern colonies from British troops.
+On June 14, 1775, the Second Continental Congress created a Continental Army of existing militias (some that still exist today) to protect the Northern colonies from British troops.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!